nuttycream/deeznuts/content/posts/nixos-sliced-bread.md

 I wanted a pure and clean set-up so I went with the `minimal` preset.

 > You can choose between the different desktop environment presets like 'Gnome',
-> 'KDE', or other popular tiling window managerother popular tiling window
+> 'KDE', or other popular tiling window managers.
-> managers.

-The `minimal` preset boots you into a `TTY` session, no window manager, no login daemon, nothing - which is what I like to see coming from my small arch endeavour.
+The `minimal` preset boots you into a `TTY` session, no window manager, no login daemon, nothing - which is what I like to see coming from my previous arch endeavours.

-I had the wiki open on another monitor though and quickly scanned through the documentation and connected my network wifi through `nmcli`.
+I had the wiki open on my phone and quickly scanned through the documentation to connect my wifi through `nmcli`.

 I then hit my first road bump.
 How do I install anything here?
 I'm used to just doing a good ol `sudo dnf install <package>` but now I obviously don't have `dnf`.
-This is where Nix differs from traditional distros and package managers.
+And this is where Nix differs from traditional distros and package managers.

 Everything I wanted to do on the system, involved rewriting a configuration file.
 Since this was the initial setup, the config file was found in